Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds: Systemic Controllability Metrics

 \section{Systemic Controllability Metrics}

 Similar to the {\it systemic} notions introduced in \cite{siami2017abstraction, Siami, siami2017growing}, we define various controllability metrics.
 These measures are real-valued operators defined on the set of all linear dynamical systems governed by (\ref{g:model}) and quantify various measures of the required control energy.
 All of the metrics depend on the controllability Gramian matrix of the system which is a positive definite matrix.
-Therefore, one can define a systemic controllability performance measure as an operator on the set of Gramian matrices of all controllable systems with $n$ states which we represent by $\mathbb S_+^n$.
+Therefore, one can define a systemic controllability performance measure as an operator on the set of Gramian matrices of all controllable systems with $n$ states which we represent by $\mathbb S_+^n$.\footnote{For any $X \in \mathbb S_+^n$ and given $t \in \mathbb Z_{++}$, there exists at least one controllable system with $\mathcal W(t) = X$ (e.g., $x(k+1) = X^{\frac{1}{2}} u(k)$), and for any controllable system, it is well known that the Gramian matrix is positive definite (see \eqref{gramian-varying}).
+Therefore, the set of Gramian matrices of all controllable systems with $n$ states is equal to $\mathbb S_+^n$. }

 \begin{definition}[Systemic Criteria] A controllability metric $\rho: \mathbb S_+^{n} \rightarrow \R$ is systemic if and only if \\

 {1.} {\it Homogeneity:} For all $\kappa >1$,

 {2.} {\it Monotonicity:} If $B \preceq A$, then